 When probate court cannot be avoided, you need knowledge, experience, and expertise on your side.

 You may not have planned to be here, but you can plan to get through it.

-In Arkansas, there are two distinct types of probate – the small estate probate and the full probate.
-Most people are more familiar with the full probate process.
-This probate must last at least six months from the date notice is placed in the newspaper, and almost nothing can happen in this probate process without a court order.
+In Arkansas, there are two distinct types of probate: the small estate probate and the full probate.
+Most people are more familiar with the full probate process, which must last at least six months from the date notice is placed in the newspaper.
+Almost nothing can happen in this probate process without a court order.

 The small estate probate process can be much quicker and easier, but it is not always an available option.
-Estates with values over $100,000 are not appropriate for the small estate probate process.
+Estates valued over $100,000 are not appropriate for the small estate probate process.
 Additionally, if the deceased person had outstanding debt at the time of death or received Medicaid benefits in a facility during his or her lifetime, the small estate probate process is not appropriate.

 Recent Probate Articles

 Ready to make a plan?
 We are here for you.

 You don’t have to go another day without a plan.
 We can help develop a plan that fits your unique situation.